feher/the-cubes-demo/README.txt

 - Object :              Base class for any kind of visible on-screen object.
  - Compass :            The small orientation indicator in the lower right corner.
  - CompassLabel:        Represents the labes (Y, Y and Z) of the axes on the compass.
- - TriangleMeshObject : Base class for cube objects.
-Represents a textured and lit cube.
+ - TriangleMeshObject : Base class for triangle mesh objects.
   - ActionObject :      The pressable action objects at the lower/upper left corner that create marbles.
   - ModelObject :       Represents the marble objects that can be created/deleted/moved.
  - Grid :               Object representing the modeling grid.